 About the Contributors

-Josh Bartosik is a First Year student from Raleigh, North Carolina majoring in broadcast journalism.
-He is in his first year at CommRadio.
-Josh has been featured on several Around the Big Ten Hockey and NHL podcasts and is a host for the live CommRadio show The Sin Bin.
+Josh Bartosik is a Second Year student from Raleigh, North Carolina majoring in broadcast journalism.
+He is in his second year at CommRadio.
+Josh has been featured on several articles and podcasts for CommRadio ranging across all sports and topics.
+Josh had the incredible opportunity to broadcast the Women’s Frozen Four Semifinal matchups at University Park last winter and the EIVA Men’s Tournament Semifinal last spring along with several other broadcasts.
+Josh has also been named as a co-host for the Sin Bin and Phone Booth, two talk shows featured at CommRadio.
 Josh’s dream career is to be a play by play broadcaster or journalist for the NHL, NFL, or College Football.